Adolsik/blog/README.md

-Blog projekt na praktyki 2021
+Blog made in "Ruby on Rails"